mrbusche/backseatfan.com/_posts/2009-06-24-a-p-coach-ed-thomas-dies-from-gunshot-wounds.md

   </p>

   <p>
-    &#8220;When Ed said a kid could play, you knew that the kid was going to be a player.
+    "When Ed said a kid could play, you knew that the kid was going to be a player.
 Even if Ed said he had someone that might be worth a look as a walk-on, you made a special trip up there to see him.
 Ed's one of the nicest people I've ever known.
-He had so much class, and so much character.&#8221;
+He had so much class, and so much character."
   </p>

   <p>